femoyano/TempMoistExp/Notes.md

 Decomposition and uptake are affected by water changes in two ways: concentration changes and diffusion limitation.
 Uptake may be additionally affected as described above (uptake modifier), representating a physiological effect.

+Adsorption and desorption should be turned off, because rates are too slow to be significant in this experiment.